menovikov/performance-engineer-cheatsheet/Readme.md

 - Many aspects are only mentioned, but not explained in detail.
 The cheat sheet is a starting point for further research.
 I'm not giving complete instructions to run on production, just basic key points.

+### What can I read to dive deeper into every topic?
+- Systems Performance: Enterprise and the Cloud by Brendan Gregg.
+- Performance Analysis and Tuning on Modern CPUs: Squeeze the Last Bit of Performance from Your Application by Denis Bakhvalov.

 Notes are taken from the book "Systems Performance" by Gregg Brendan and from my own experience.
 The book is a must-read for performance engineers.